reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     commit();
     ```

+    The buyer pays `price` to the contract which transfers `price` to the seller.

 1. Run your DApp as the seller and the buyer.
 Answer `y` when asked to buy wisdom.
 Output should resemble the following:

     <div class="row gx-3">